Yyx2626/yyxParkingSimulation/README.md

 # yyxParkingSimulation
 Parking Simulation

-Theoretical simulation for learning of parking (such as parallel or perpendicular parking)
+Theoretical simulation for learning parking (such as parallel or perpendicular parking)

 Implemented by R with grid graphics system